 2 - Tax Deductible Interest Payments

-Generally available for borrowers who have paid $600 or more in eligible student loan interest during the calendar year (with a maximum of $2,500 in eligible interest allowed to be claimed).
+The deduction is generally the smaller of $2,500 or the interest you paid in the calendar year.
 Please consult with a tax expert to understand if this option may be available to you.

 3 - Cosigner Release

 In order to qualify, the borrower, alone, must meet the lender's credit criteria, and the borrower's loan account must be and remain current up until the lender's decision to release the cosigner has been made.